naturalis/mebioda/doc/week3/w3l8 - TRAIT COVARIATION AND OPTIMIZATION/trait_covariation.md

 2. Leaves of high N are attractive nutritionally, and thus subject to higher rates of herbivory
 3. Species that grow fast and have high Amax would be at a disadvantage in maintaining long-lived foliage and impose a less than optimal allocation of resources at different positions

-Summary of Reich et al. (1997) Paper
+Summary of Reich et al. (1997)'Paper
 ----------------
 a **pattern** : Scaling relationship of leaf traits was found and demonstrated  convergent evolution and global generality in plant functioning a **hypothesis** : interrelated constraints that involve compromises in leaf  structure and function, because of limits on the multiple services that carbon and N can perform in a leaf

 e.g. No combination of thin, short-lived leaves and low Amax e.g. No combination of thick, dense, and/or long lived leaves with high mass-based  leaf N, Amax and Dark respiration rate